mastixstudio/mastixstudio/README.md

 <br />

-:globe_with_meridians: **Truly Holistic Balance Sheet Management**: No silos, no inconsistencies.
+:globe_with_meridians: **Holistic Balance Sheet Management**: No silos, no inconsistencies.
 Every calculation is anchored in a single cash flow valuation framework.

 :mag:  **Full Transparency**: Every metric and valuation is fully transparent, traceable to individual cash flows as well as to its inputs.